 We account for income tax exposures as required under ASC 740, Income Taxes.
-We are subject to income taxes in the U.S., Canada, the U.K., Brazil, Spain and Germany.
+We are subject to income taxes in the U.S., Canada, the U.K., Brazil, Spain, Germany, and other emerging markets around the world.
 In arriving at a provision of income taxes, we first calculate taxes payable in accordance with the prevailing tax laws in the jurisdictions in which we operate.
 Then we analyze the timing differences between the financial reporting and tax basis of our assets and liabilities, such as various accruals, depreciation and amortization.
 The tax effects of the timing difference are presented as deferred tax assets and liabilities in the consolidated balance sheets.
 We assess the probability that the deferred tax assets will be realized based on our ability to generate future taxable income.
 In the event that it is more likely than not, the full benefit would not be realized from deferred tax assets, we record a valuation allowance to reduce the carrying value of the deferred tax assets to the amount expected to be realized.
-As of July 31, 2014, we have \$2.2 million of valuation allowance arising from both our U.S. and foreign operations.
+As of July 31, 2015, we have \$2.7 million of valuation allowance arising from both our U.S. and foreign operations.
 To the extent we establish a valuation allowance or change the amount of valuation allowance in a period, we reflect the change with a corresponding increase or decrease in our income tax provision in the consolidated statements of income.

 Historically, our income tax provision has been sufficient to cover our actual income tax liabilities among the jurisdictions in which we operate.
 Nonetheless, our future effective tax rate could still be adversely affected by several factors, including (i) the geographical allocation of our future earnings; (ii) the change in tax laws or our interpretation of tax laws; (iii) the changes in governing regulations and accounting principles; (iv) the changes in the valuation of our deferred tax assets and liabilities; and (v) the outcome of the income tax examinations.
 We routinely assess the possibilities of material changes resulting from the aforementioned factors to determine the adequacy of our income tax provision.
+The repatriation of our accumulated foreign earnings could also affect our effective tax rate, nevertheless, we intent to indefinitely reinvest these earnings in our foreign operations and do not anticipate the need for any of our foreign subsidiaries' cash in the U.S. operations.
+Accordingly, we do not provide for U.S. federal income and foreign withholding tax on these earnings.

-Based on our results for the twelve months ended July 31, 2014, a one percentage adverse change in our provision for income taxes as a percentage of income before taxes would have resulted in an increase in the income tax expense of \$2.7 million.
+Based on our results for the twelve months ended July 31, 2015, a one percentage adverse change in our provision for income taxes as a percentage of income before taxes would have resulted in an increase in the income tax expense of \$3.3 million.